 Nearly all internship positions are located within the capital area (Augusta, Gardner, Hallowell).
 There may be positions available in other areas of the state.
 Carefully consider where you will be willing to work during the summer when completing related questions on the application.
 The program does not offer housing or transportation (Some positions provide a work vehicle).
-New for 2014 there will be a select number of municipal/county internships.
+For 2015 there will be a select number of municipal/county internships.
 Locations will be announced when the application process opens.

 How are students selected to be interns?